 In 1911 a new fire bell was purchased for $52.50.
 It weighed 550 pounds, was 36” tall and made from cast steel (See below for more details and information).
 This bell was rung direct from the central telephone station switchboard.
 A new fire truck was purchased that year as well.
-It was fully equipped with two 35 gallon chemical tanks, 100 feet of chemical hose, 1200 feet of fire hose, siren whistle, latest type flash light, new nozzles and gas masks for a total of $1200.
+It was fully equipped with two 35 gallon chemical tanks, 100 feet of chemical hose, 1200 feet of fire hose, a siren whistle, the latest type flash light, new nozzles and gas masks for a total purchase price of $1200.

 As the City and Department continued to grow, Roger Welker took over the Fire Chief position in 1945.
 Chief Welker remained Chief until 1983, dedicating 38 years to our Department.
 In the early 1950’s, during Welker’s time as Chief, a partnership was formed with the Rural Fire Protection District to better serve and protect citizens in the City limits and the Rural area.
 A decision was made to jointly fund and to house all the fire equipment in one station located at the center of the district.
 This partnership proved to be very beneficial to the City and the Rural Fire District and continues today.

 Rescue One, a volunteer response team, was organized in 1976 to cover medical emergencies and did so for 18 years before these calls were handled by the expanding Fire Department.